Oral Appliances can Manage and Cure Sleep Apnea

 When there is little space between the teeth, the tongue takes a higher position in the mouth, moving closer to the tonsils and palatal tissues.

-- A high tight under-developed palate.
+A high under-developed palate.

 Long Soft Palate